 - lower egg-production

-Oftentimes, mycoplasmosis comes along with other infections and diseases as a complication.
+Mycoplasmosis oftentimes emerges as a complication with other infections and diseases.
 In those cases, many more symptoms can appear.

 - Infectious Coryza – also a bacterial infection

 - Infectious Bronchitis – a contagious disease caused by a variety of coronavirus strains

 - Infectious Laryngotracheitis – a viral infection with the herpes virus